fostroll/corpuscula/doc/README_ITEMS.md

 ```
 Params **restore_from** and **backup_to** allow to specify file paths for
 loading and saving `Items` data.
 The constructor firstly restore data, and
-only after that backup them.
+only after that backup it.

 If need, you can check if current state of a `Items` object does not contain
 any information: